Frank T. Rothaermel

 Frank’s research interests lie in the areas of strategy, innovation, and entrepreneurship.
 To inform his research he has conducted extensive field work and executive training with leading corporations such as Amgen, Daimler, Eli Lilly, Equifax, GE Energy, GE Healthcare, Hyundai Heavy Industries (South Korea), Kimberly-Clark, Microsoft, McKesson, NCR, Turner (TBS), UPS, among others.
 BusinessWeek named Frank one of Georgia Tech’s Prominent Faculty in their national survey of business schools.
 The Kauffman Foundation views Frank as one of the world’s 75 thought leaders in entrepreneurship and innovation.

-Frank has published over 25 articles in leading academic journals such as the Academy of Management Journal, Academy of Management Review, Organization Science, Strategic Management Journal, and elsewhere.
+Frank has published some 30 articles in leading academic journals such as the Academy of Management Journal, Academy of Management Review, Organization Science, Strategic Management Journal, and elsewhere.
 Some of his academic articles are highly cited.
 Frank currently serves (or served) on the editorial boards of the Academy of Management Journal, Academy of Management Review, Organization Science, Strategic Management Journal, and Strategic Organization.
 Frank regularly translates his research findings for wider audiences in articles in Forbes, MIT Sloan Management Review, Wall Street Journal, and elsewhere.
-Frank is also the author of a leading textbook—Strategic Management—and numerous best-selling cases studies published by McGraw-Hill.
+Frank is also the author of a leading textbook—Strategic Management—and numerous popular cases studies published by McGraw-Hill.

 He has received several recognitions for his research, including the Sloan Industry Studies Best Paper Award, the Academy of Management Newman Award, the Strategic Management Society Conference Best Paper Prize, the DRUID Conference Best Paper Award, the Israel Strategy Conference Best Paper Prize, and is the inaugural recipient of the Byars Faculty Excellence Award.